akpw/Obj-C-FusionTables/README.md

 [Google Fusion Tables](http://www.google.com/drive/apps.html#fusiontables) is a powerful combination of a big web store and variety of ways to access and visualise the data.
 While still marked as 'experimental', it has reached its maturity with [Fusion Tables API v2.0](https://developers.google.com/fusiontables/) and offers developers some clean & easy ways to enrich their apps across variety of development platforms.

 One potential obstacle for Fusion Tables in iOS apps is that there is no official, dedicated Google API Objective-C API.
-While the existing libraries such as [gtm-oauth2](https://code.google.com/p/gtm-oauth2/) and [gtm-http-fetcher](https://code.google.com/p/gtm-http-fetcher/) are well-written and provide all that is needed to work with Fusion Tables, being general and a bit lower-level they can also put a lot of extra weight on developers's shoulders.
+While the existing libraries such as [gtm-oauth2](https://code.google.com/p/gtm-oauth2/) and [gtm-http-fetcher](https://code.google.com/p/gtm-http-fetcher/) are well-written and provide all that is needed to work with Fusion Tables, being general and a bit lower-level they can also put a lot of extra weight on developers' shoulders.

-Obj-C-FusionTables is an easy-to-use soluition for integrating Fusion Tables into iOS apps, built entirely on top of the gtm-oauth2 and gtm-http-fetcher libraries.
+Obj-C-FusionTables is an easy-to-use solution for integrating Fusion Tables into iOS apps, built entirely on top of the gtm-oauth2 and gtm-http-fetcher libraries.

 # Installation
 Drag & drop the ````Obj-C-Fusion Tables Base```` folder into your XCode project.
-The ````Google Toolbox```` subfolder contains gtm-oauth2 and gtm-http-fetcher classes, if you're already using these two libraries in your project feel free to delete it.
-If not, you'll need to set the <i>-fno-objc-arc</i> compiler flag for the gtm-oauth2 /  gtm-http-fetcher classes in the ````Google Toolbox```` subfolder as described [here](https://code.google.com/p/gtm-http-fetcher/wiki/GTMHTTPFetcherIntroduction#Adding_the_Fetcher_to_Your_Project).
+The ````Google Toolbox```` sub-folder contains gtm-oauth2 and gtm-http-fetcher classes, if you're already using these two libraries in your project feel free to delete it.
+If not, you'll need to set the <i>-fno-objc-arc</i> compiler flag for the gtm-oauth2 /  gtm-http-fetcher classes in the ````Google Toolbox```` sub-folder as described [here](https://code.google.com/p/gtm-http-fetcher/wiki/GTMHTTPFetcherIntroduction#Adding_the_Fetcher_to_Your_Project).

 ### Setting up you Google Project
 Next, go to [Google Developer Console](https://console.developers.google.com/) and create a new project.
 In the  ````APIs```` section, enable the APIs as the shown below: